thomaslenaour/ytrack/subjects/select-invoices-where-or/README.md

 ### Instructions

+**/!\ Be careful!
+You must download again the database because you already made changes to it.**

 In order to perform statistics, the invoicing department needs to retrieve the invoice numbers `InvoiceId` and total prices `Total` of all invoices where the destination city is `Paris` or `London`.

 You must make this request.